Our vision is to be a trusted ally in addressing life’s challenges.

 Between 1980 and 2000, Gryphon Place experienced a significant amount of growth.
 We became a suicide prevention center as certified by the American Association of Suicidology and implemented a youth suicide prevention curriculum in schools called The Gatekeeper Program.
 When the local Community Dispute Resolutions Services Center closed, it was absorbed into Gryphon Place.

 Today, Gryphon Place serves the community in many ways.
 We are the leading agency for suicide prevention in the area, and we continue to offer several suicide prevention resources, including the 24/7 helpline, The Gatekeeper Program, and a survivors of suicide loss support group.
 Gryphon Place is part of the statewide 2-1-1 information & referral system, which connects people to a variety of resources, including housing or utility payment assistance.
-We are the local volunteer center for Kalamazoo and the Community Dispute Resolution Services Center for Kalamazoo, Barry, and Calhoun counties.
-We offer mediations on a sliding fee scale and a Restorative Practices program in schools as an alternative to punitive discipline, with a focus on keeping students in the classroom.
+We are the local volunteer center for Kalamazoo.
+Gryphon Place also offers Restorative Justice trainings and has a Restorative Practices program in schools, which is often used as an alternative to punitive discipline in order to keep students in the classroom.